How to avoid capital gains tax: key considerations and strategies

 Specifically relating to capital gains tax, the EIS offers investors disposal relief, deferral relief and loss relief.
 This means that any investment gains made through the scheme are exempt from CGT, and capital gains tax bills arising from any other chargeable assets can be deferred to future tax years if the gains are reinvested into EIS-qualifying shares.

-Furthermore, as investing into early-stage startups is considered a relatively high-risk investment strategy, the feature of loss relief can minimise the associated downside risk by enabling investors to offset any potential losses against their capital gains tax or income tax bill.
+Furthermore, as investing in early-stage startups is considered a relatively high-risk investment strategy, the feature of EIS loss relief can minimise the associated downside risk by enabling investors to offset any potential losses against their capital gains tax or income tax bill.
 Overall, this feature can reduce the total amount of capital exposed to failure within an EIS investment.

 The Seed Enterprise Investment Scheme